bohlinger/wavy/docs/workshop_latest.rst

    >>> sco = sco.populate()

-If you have not downladed satellite data with wavyDownload.py, you can also initialize a satellite object with the same parameters you would use for the import, and use the download method.
+If you have not downloaded satellite data with wavyDownload.py, you can also initialize a satellite object with the same parameters you would use for the import, and use the download method.
 Note that you still need to configure the *satellite_cfg.yaml* accordingly: